jurgenwigg/py3S60/newcore/Doc/library/smtpd.rst

 .. class:: MailmanProxy(localaddr, remoteaddr)

-   .. deprecated-removed:: 3.9 3.11

-      :class:`MailmanProxy` is deprecated, it depends on a ``Mailman`` module which no longer exists and therefore is already broken.

    Create a new pure proxy server.
 Arguments are as per :class:`SMTPServer`.
    Everything will be relayed to *remoteaddr*, unless local mailman configurations